juanfe/githk-issue-number/README.md

 If you are working on a feature/ETP-865, or in a hotfix/ETP-865, it will add the message prefix "EPT-865:", after do the commit.

+## Windows users

+Remove the first line of the hook commit-msg and the first \# in the second line.

+'''python
+#!C:\Python Files\Python37\pyton.exe
+'''